 I was tasked with capturing images of the programs run by Extending Hope.
 A new health clinic in one village, which provides healthcare and advice to the region, working with the understanding that ‘Prevention is Better Than Cure’.

-I watched through my camera as farmers were shown sustainable agricultural methods, learning techniques that will help to minimise the effect of droughts that all to often cripple a farming industry that accounts for over 75% of Malawian food consumption and 90% of the country’s exports.
-I met with pastors who are working to address a strong lack of discipleship and a disconnect between church on Sunday and the rest of the week in a country predominantly professing christianity.
+I watched through my camera as farmers were shown sustainable agricultural methods, learning techniques that will help to minimize the effect of droughts that all to often cripple a farming industry that accounts for over 75% of Malawian food consumption and 90% of the country’s exports.
+I met with pastors who are working to address a strong lack of discipleship and a disconnect between church on Sunday and the rest of the week in a country predominantly professing Christianity.
 These images that help tell the stories of Extending Hope, will be able to bring greater awareness to both the needs and the work being done, help to raise funds for future projects and gain the prayers and support of people like you, all over the world.

 YOUR STORY DESERVES TO BE TOLD!